Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Examples of Constructive Supervisor Comments & Recommendations

-Below you will find five more examples of constructive supervisor comments and recommendations examples that if you find applicable to your situations, simply copy, paste, and use as is with a few twaeks.
+Below you will find five more examples of constructive supervisor comments and recommendations that if you find applicable to your situations, simply copy, paste, and use as is with a few tweaks.

 • "To strengthen your already solid deliverables, consider implementing a more structured review process before submission.
 This would help catch inconsistencies that occasionally appear in lengthy reports."